hashicorp/terraform-website/content/source/docs/enterprise/admin/integration.html.md

 # Administration: Service Integrations

-Private Terraform Enterprise can integrate with several external services to send communications and authenticate users.
+Terraform Enterprise can integrate with several external services to send communications and authenticate users.
 Each of these integrations has a separate page in the site admin section.

 At this time, the available site-wide integrations are: